AnyBody/ammr/Docs/getting_started.rst

 `AnyBody Modelling System`_.
 But it must be installed/unpacked manually after you installed AnyBody.
 You can install the AMMR from the *AnyBody Assistent* dialog which is presented when AnyBody starts.

-.. seealso:: :doc:`Detailed guide on how to install the AMMR <AMMR_Installation>`:
+.. seealso:: :doc:`Detailed guide on how to install the AMMR <ammr_installation>`:

 .. toctree::
     :maxdepth: 1
     :hidden:

-    AMMR_Installation
+    ammr_installation

 ..